-The Mission is located at 419 West South Street in downtown Frederick, Maryland and the Faith House Program is located at 731 North Market Street.
-Get directions here.
+The Mission is located at 419 West South Street (P.O.
+Box 3389) in downtown Frederick, Maryland.
+The Faith House Program is located at an undisclosed location.
+However, mail may be sent to Faith House at PO Box 3389 Frederick, MD 21705-3389.
+Get directions to the Mission here.
 Mission visitors can park in the second parking lot or find free on-street parking.

 The Mission was founded in 1964.

 All volunteers must be at least 12 years old to serve—no exceptions.
+All minors (ages 12-17) must be accompanied by an adult every time they serve.
 If you have a younger group, there are many options for them to get involved from home.
-For more information or ideas, contact Carolyn at 301-695-6633 x221, or email her.
+For more information or ideas, contact our Volunteer Coordinator at 301-695-6633 x221, or email.

 The Mission works with volunteers to verify hours on a case-by-case basis.
 Please contact us for more information.

-The Mission’s volunteer opportunities are detailed in our volunteer handbook.
+The Mission’s volunteer opportunities are detailed on our volunteer website.

-No—we welcome volunteers from all backgrounds!
+No. We welcome volunteers from all faith backgrounds!
 We do ask that our volunteers adhere to our policies and guidelines and do not promote any ideologies that do not align with our statement of faith.